AudiusProject/audius-protocol/cmd/audiusd/README.md

 ### TLS

-To enable TLS, set `ENABLE_TLS=true` in your environment.
-This will instruct `audiusd` to automatically obtain a certificate using Let's Encrypt.
+To disable TLS, set `DISABLE_TLS=true` in your environment.

+TLS is enabled by default for registered nodes.
+The `audiusd` binary will automatically obtain a certificate using Let's Encrypt.
 This process takes roughly 60 seconds and occurs on the first boot only.

 For this to function correctly, the following conditions must be met:
-- Your service must be publicly accessible via the URL specified in the `creatorNodeEndpoint` environment variable.
+- Your service must be publicly accessible via the URL specified in the `creatorNodeEndpoint` or `audius_discprov_url` environment variable.
 - Your service must be reachable on both port `:80` and port `:443`

 **CLOUDFLARE PROXY**